HealthBioscienceIDEAS/aic2023-workshop/docs/imaging-data.md

 ### Neuroimaging data organization - Brain Imaging Data Structure (BIDS)
 Neuroimaging experiments usually generate multiple images and non-imaging data.
 This can result in complicated data that can be arranged in many different ways.
 Despite the structure of a neuroimaging study is fairly standard, so far there is no consensus on how to organize and share data obtained in neuroimaging experiments.
 The [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/get_started.html) is a framework for organizing data in a standardized way.

 The main specifications regard how to structure data/metadata within a hierarchy of folders and how to name files.
 The data you will use in this workshop will mostly be organized according to this standard.
-You can find the details of these specifications in the [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/index.html).
+If you are interested, you can find the details of these specifications in the [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/index.html).

 ## Visualizing neuroimaging data - FSLeyes